-In this article, you'll use our Spreadsheets data source to connect Geckoboard to your Google Sheet hosted in Google Drive.
-Then you can start pulling data directly from your Google Sheets and turn it into a range of clear visualizations.
+With your Google Sheet prepared, in this article you'll use our Spreadsheets data source to connect it to Geckoboard.
+Then you can start pulling data directly from your Google Sheet and turn it into a range of clear visualizations.

 Before you start